Emanuel-de-Jong/Soundsphere-Skinning-Tool/README.md

 # Soundsphere Skinning Tool
-A tool for making and editing skins for the game: https://github.com/semyon422/soundsphere Because I haven't come far at the actual convert part, It's more of a template for drag, drop and edit applications.
+A tool for making and editing skins for the rhythm game [Soundsphere](https://github.com/semyon422/soundsphere).

+Because I haven't come far at the actual convert part, It's more of a template for drag, drop and edit applications.

 **Active Development:** <br>